jimmc414/prompt_ambiguity_analyzer/README.md

 - Cannot detect all interference that emerges during computation
 - Provides heuristic risk assessment, not guarantees

-See `docs/01-objective.md` for full discussion of limitations and value proposition.
+See [docs/01-objective.md](docs/01-objective.md) for full discussion of limitations and value proposition.

-## Contributing

-This is a research documentation project.
-If you find errors or want to suggest improvements based on additional research, please open an issue.

-## License

-Research documentation - use freely with attribution.